-My strawberry cocktail of the summer is this strawberry whiskey smash.
-And yes, you can make it a summer bourbon smash if you prefer!
+My go-to strawberry drink of the summer is this strawberry whiskey smash.
+And yes, you can make it a summer strawberry bourbon smash if you prefer!
 This cocktail is a seasonal take on the classic whiskey smash cocktail using fresh berries and herbs from the garden.

 This post may include affiliate links.
 Please read my disclosure policy.

 A smash cocktail is one that muddles fruit with herbs, traditionally lemon and mint, but can be made to fit every season.
-If you enjoyed our Apple Whiskey Smash recipe you are going to love this summer version.
+If you enjoyed my apple whiskey smash recipe you are going to love this summer version.

 👩🏻🍳 Why This Recipe Works